CHIME-Pulsar-Timing/CHIME-Pulsar_automated_filterbank/README.md

 wait for the submitted jobs to finish then to create the candidates and grade

-MAKE SURE YOU HAVE NO OTHER MODULES LOADED ON CC.
+MAKE SURE YOU HAVE NO MODULES LOADED ON CC.
 THE SCRIPT WILL LOAD THEM FOR YOU.

 `sbatch automated_filterbank_FETCH.batch .`